-In addition, the market price for our ADSs has fluctuated since we first listed our ADSs on the NASDAQ Global Select Market on April 21, 2011, until April 11, 2018, the trading prices of our ADSs have ranged from

-US\$4.17 to US\$32.34 per ADS, and the last reported closing price on April 11, 2018 was US\$6.63 per ADS.
+In addition, the market price for our ADSs has fluctuated since we first listed our ADSs on the Nasdaq Global Select Market on April 21, 2011.
+In 2018, the trading prices of our ADSs have ranged from US\$5.01 to US\$11.98 per ADS, and the last reported closing price on March 26, 2019 was US\$8.17 per ADS.
 The market price for our ADSs may be highly volatile and subject to wide fluctuations in response to factors including the following:

-- · actual or anticipated fluctuations in our quarterly results of operations and changes or revisions of our expected results; - · announcements of new services by us or our competitors; - changes in financial estimates or recommendations by securities analysts; - delays in the release of quarterly and annual results of operations or the filing of key documents and reports required by to filed by the U.S. securities laws; - conditions in the internet industry in China; - changes in the performance or market valuations of other companies that provide hosting and managed network services; - · fluctuations of exchange rates between the Renminbi and the U.S. dollar or other foreign currencies; - · announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - detrimental negative publicity about us, our competitors or our industry; - · negative short seller allegations against us; - · additions or departures of executive officers; - sales or perceived potential sales of additional ordinary shares or ADSs; - · litigation or administrative investigations; and - general economic or political conditions in China.
+- · actual or anticipated fluctuations in our quarterly results of operations and changes or revisions of our expected results; - announcements of new services by us or our competitors;

+- changes in financial estimates or recommendations by securities analysts; - delays in the release of quarterly and annual results of operations or the filing of key documents and reports required by to filed by the U.S. securities laws: - conditions in the internet industry in China; - changes in the performance or market valuations of other companies that provide hosting and managed network services; - fluctuations of exchange rates between the Renminbi and the U.S. dollar or other foreign currencies; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - detrimental negative publicity about us, our competitors or our industry; - negative short seller allegations against us; - · additions or departures of executive officers; - sales or perceived potential sales of additional ordinary shares or ADSs; - · litigation or administrative investigations; and - general economic or political conditions in China.